Bachelor of Science Degree

 Collegiate programs at St. Augustine College consist of bachelor’s degrees and associate degrees.

-Two types of bachelor’s degrees are offered:
+Three types of bachelor’s degrees are offered:

 Bachelor of Arts (BA)